-Other features offered by Godot include flexible scene system, visual editor, friendly content creation pipeline and persistent live editing to retain the changes even after stopping the game.
+Other features offered by Godot include a flexible scene system, visual editor, friendly content creation pipeline, and persistent live editing to retain the changes even after stopping the game.

 Godot is an excellent light-weight game engine packing enough punch to launch your game development carrier provided that you have worked with Python or C# / C++ before or ready to learn it from scratch.

 - Price – Free with a royalty fee